2026 Awards Nomination Guide

 Reasons To Recognize This Nominee with An OEAward

 Write a persuasive rationale why the nominee deserves recognition for Excellence in Open Education.
-This should be a description that will gain the attention of award reviewers and will also serve to publicly announce nominees/awardees.
-Your response should address, “The reason this nomination deserves to be recognized with a 2026 Open Education Award for Excellence is…” (600 character limit).
+This should be a description that will capture the reader’s interest, especially the OEAward reviewers.
+This is also a chance to explain how a nomination is meeting the needs of a particular region or population, and as well to make a case for any size organization.
+Your response should address, “The reason this nomination deserves to be recognized with a 2026 Open Education Award for Excellence is…” (1200 character limit, about 2 paragraphs).

 General Description / Summary

 Now you can add more detail.
 Who is the person you are nominating?
-What does the resource, project, or practice do or achieve for/in open education?
+What does the resource, project, or practice do or achieve for/in Open Education?
 Include a background of an individual or describe the resource, project, or practice being nominated.
+Your response should explain your nominee’s achievements to someone unfamiliar with them or it.
+This description should be between 3-5 paragraphs (5000 character limit).

 Statement of Alignment with Open Education Global’s Principles and Goals of Open Education

-What makes this nominee excellent in the field of open education?
-Make a case to the review committee for how the nominee exemplifies one or more of the principles and aligns the principles and aligns with the goals of Open Education as outlined in OEGlobal’s Strategic Plan.
-These are the criteria for which nominations are rated on a scale (see the public version of the Reviewers Guide for the rating rubric).
+What makes this nominee excellent in the field of Open Education?
+Make a case to the OEAwards Review Committee for how the nominee exemplifies one or more of the principles and aligns with the goals of Open Education as outlined in OEGlobal’s Strategic Plan.
+These are the criteria on which nominations are rated on a scale (read the public version of the Reviewers’ Guide for the rating rubric).
+Your statement should be about 2-3 paragraphs in length (3000 character limit).

 Up to Three Relevant Web Links